MmithridatesS/PrivaCT-service/README.md

 error: `*mut ASN1_OBJECT` cannot be sent between threads safely
 ```

 Try removing the `Cargo.lock` and `target/` directory in the affected project and then build them individually.
+Close the terminal and in a new terminal:

 For `devnet`: